-Moth Repellent Product Poisonings
+Moth Repellent Product Poisonings in Cats

 Did you know that mothballs can be toxic to pets?
 Commonly found in closets around the world, mothballs are typically used to repel moths and prevent them from destroying clothing.
 As little as one mothball can potentially result in significant illness in a small dog or an average-sized cat.
 Mothballs usually contain naphthalene or paradichlorobenzene and can be formulated into cakes, balls, or flakes.
 Lethargy